2017 Georgian local elections: Election campaign

-The local non-governmental organizations monitoring the elections—the International Society for Fair Elections and Democracy (ISFED), the Georgian Young Lawyers Association (GYLA) and the Transparency International Georgia—jointly assessed the pre-election environment as mostly peaceful and noted that, while political parties were noticeably active, "the ruling party's dominance was evident".
+The local non-governmental organizations monitoring the elections—the International Society for Fair Elections and Democracy (ISFED), the Georgian Young Lawyers' Association (GYLA) and the Transparency International Georgia—jointly assessed the pre-election environment as mostly peaceful and stated that, while political parties were noticeably active, "the ruling party's dominance was evident".
 The most serious incident in the pre-election campaign occurred in the village of Kizilajlo of Marneuli Municipality in which the Georgian Dream's candidate and other persons were assaulted with a firearm at the party office on October 19.

 In the 2017 elections, the first ever openly-gay candidate ran for public office in Georgia.
 Republican Party candidate Nino Bolkvadze aimed to take her place in the city assembly of the capital of Georgia.
 "Bolkvadze, who is running for the Republican Party, a small opposition force, said she hoped her campaign would put the spotlight on gay rights and change outdated public perceptions of LGBT people."